 Image 17 – Xray Elbow Showing Old Ununited Fracture Lateral Condyle With Cubitus Valgus

-Following is an xray of adult who had suffered fracture of lateral condyle in childhood and was not treated for the same
+Following is an xray of an adult who had suffered a fracture of lateral condyle in childhood and was not treated for the same

-The xray shows an united fracture of lateral condyle and elbow in high degree of valgus.
+The xray shows an united fracture of lateral condyle and elbow in a high degree of valgus.

 Image 18 -AP and Lateral Xrays of Elbow Showing Comminuted Supracondylar Fracture of Humerus

-33 years old lady with history of motor vehicle accident suffered injury to her right elbow and xray of the elbow revealed a supracondylar fracture.
+33 years old lady with a history of motor vehicle accident suffered an injury to her right elbow and xray of the elbow revealed a supracondylar fracture.